hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/Sessions.md

 The ``HummingbirdAuth/SessionMiddleware`` is used to extract and save session state from the RequestContext.
 To use it, your `RequestContext` must conform to ``HummingbirdAuth/SessionRequestContext``.
 Adding the `SessionMiddleware` to your middleware stack will mean any middleware or routes after will have read/write access to session state via the member ``HummingbirdAuth/SessionRequestContext/sessions``.

 The `SessionMiddleware` needs a persist key value store to save its state.
 You can find out more about the persist framework here <doc:PersistentData>.
-In the example below we are using an in memory key value store, but ``HummingbirdFluent/FluentPersistDriver`` and ``HummingbirdRedis/RedisPersistDriver`` provide solutions that stores the session data in a database or redis database respectively.
+In the example below we are using an in memory key value store, but ``HummingbirdFluent/FluentPersistDriver`` and ``HummingbirdValkey/ValkeyPersistDriver`` provide solutions that stores the session data in a database or valkey/redis database respectively.

 ```swift
 router.add(